 6. Statement of research interest.

 7. The Graduate Record Exam (GRE): Applicants must take the general test.
-The GRE subject exam in computer science is recommended but not required.

 8. A TOEFL score of 550 (213 on-line) or better for international students;

 9. Three letters of reference from individuals competent to judge the applicant's potential to complete the Ph.D.

 Individuals may strengthen their applications with supporting materials such as a strong transcript, higher GPA, strong recommendation letters, and/or written support from members of the Computer Science Department Graduate Faculty.

 Students who have master's degrees in other areas will be admitted based on their potential to perform Ph.D. level work as perceived by the committee on graduate admissions.
 Requirements for admission in this case are similar to the entrance requirements stated above, but are adapted to individual cases by the committee on graduate admissions.

 Deadlines for application to CS graduate study are March 1 for fall semester, August 1 for spring semester.

 Send letters of reference to Graduate Secretary, Computer Science Department, 219 MSCS, Oklahoma State University, Stillwater, Oklahoma 74078.
 Send all other materials to the Graduate College.
 Application forms are available at gradcollege.okstate.edu